larryhastings/big/README.md

 Returns a `Formatter` object.
 Calling this object formats the template string using `str.format_map` and returns the result.
-So, substitutions in the template use `str.format_map` syntax.
-The signature of this object is:
+Substitutions in the template use `str.format_map` syntax.
+The signature of this callable is:

 ```Python
    fn(message=''', **kwargs)